 The vision of the Spitz Fellows Program is to foster the conditions for each Fellow to succeed in her educational goals and beyond by eliminating financial barriers to success.

-The Spitz Fellows Program is a unique opportunity for Aboriginal women pursuing a Bachelor of Commerce at the UBC Sauder School of Business.
+The Spitz Fellows Program is a unique opportunity for Indigenous women* pursuing a Bachelor of Commerce at the UBC Sauder School of Business.
 The Program is open to direct entry (from high school), transfer, and current students who demonstrate academic achievement, community engagement, tenacity, leadership skills, and service to others.
 A cornerstone of the Spitz Fellows Program is the Spitz Family Award for Indigenous Women, an award of at least $10,000 per academic year, which may be renewed until the Fellow graduates from the UBC BCom program.
-Applications for the award must be received by March 15, 2017 for consideration.
+Applications for the award must be received by February 15, 2019 for consideration.

 A Spitz Fellow is engaged in her community.
 She has a deep commitment to her pursuits and to others.
 She expresses care, creativity and a strong sense of self.
 Above all, she is looking to become the leader she envisions of herself.
 Recipients of a Spitz Family Award are welcomed as Spitz Fellows for the duration of their BCom degree, provided that they remain in good academic standing.

 Their hope for each Fellow is that her post-secondary education will be an opportunity to express and nurture her whole self – to both discover and pursue the leader she envisions of herself.
 They encourage each Fellow to reflect on what that means and to hold onto that throughout her time here and on her journey after UBC.